Aryandec/Aryandec/README.md

 I'm an 17-year-old high school senior from India passionate about building the future with AI.

 ### 👨‍💻 What I'm Working On
-- **🛠️ Bookmark Manager** – A modern web bookmark manager to save links, organize resources, add notes, and rediscover your favorite content across the web.
 - **🌐 Lily AI Agent** - A AI Agent that can create, delete and update tasks and events from google calender and todoist.

 ### 🏆 Achievements